replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/index.md

 In order to add custom host preflights to your installer, you can supply a `HostPreflight` spec in the kURL installer spec.
 Specifically, those host preflight checks can be added in the kURL installer spec under `spec.kurl.hostPreflights`.
 More information on that field can be found in the documentation on the [kURL add-on](/docs/add-ons/kurl).
-For examples of host preflight specs, see the following sections on [general host preflight checks](#general-host-preflight-checks) and [add-on host preflight checks](#add-on-host-preflight-checks).
+For examples of host preflight specs, see the following sections on [reproducing the default host preflights](#reproducing-the-default-host-preflights) and [finding the add-on host preflights](#finding-the-add-on-host-preflights).
 These will show the host preflight specs that kURL uses by default.

 ## Excluding the Default Host Preflights